Vanilla Panna Cotta with Strawberry Gelée

 Vanilla Panna Cotta topped with Strawberry Gelée is an elegant dessert!
-If you dare, tilt your serving glasses while layering for a gorgeous presentation.
+Tilt your serving glasses while layering for a gorgeous presentation.

 Luscious and smooth, this easy panna cotta recipe topped with strawberry gelee was a spectacular dessert for the eyes and palate.
 I chose a lovely strawberry topping, but, alternatively, serving with a side of strawberry sauce would have been just as nice.

 Vanilla Panna Cotta Recipe

 On this second attempt, seven years after my first, I angled the glass serving dishes as I placed them on a tea towel-lined muffin tin.
 I wasn’t sure how I’d move these precariously perched glasses and tin into the refrigerator, but thankfully, I did.

 This extra step was so the panna cotta layer chilled and solidified on an angle.
 Once that layer was firm, I turned the glasses upright before adding the strawberry gelee!

 Daring Bakers Challenge

 My first go-round of this Vanilla Panna Cotta was in 2011 as part of the Daring Bakers group.
 Mallory from A Sofa in the Kitchen challenged everyone to make Panna Cotta from a Giada De Laurentis recipe.

 With that batch, my strawberry gelee was more red than pink; it all depends on the color of your berries.
 I ended up making a triple batch of the gelee but still didn’t have enough to fill all the angled voids created from chilling the panna cotta on an incline.
-Feel free to make layers flat and parallel, but I think you’ll still want a double batch of the jellied topping.
+Feel free to make layers flat and parallel, but I think you’ll still want a double batch of the jellied topping for a thicker layer.

 More Jellied Recipes: